Rhode Island Car Insurance

 Here are the required minimum auto insurance coverages and limits in the state of Rhode Island:

-*You may reject the Uninsured Motorist Property Damage and Medical Payments coverages.
+*You may reject the Uninsured motorist property damage coverage.
 A GEICO insurance agent can explain your policy options.

 Rhode Island Teen Driver Laws